 US trademark registration is not only available to U.S. trademark owners.
-Foreign based brands can also obtain a US trademark registration.
+Foreign-based brands can also obtain a US trademark registration.
 The global economy means brands launched today online in Europe or Asia may also have US customers.
 International trademark registration is an important tool for trademark owners to protect rights in foreign countries, including the US.

 Recent reports show a rampant increase in the sale of counterfeit goods from China on Alibaba and Amazon.
-Online sales of counterfeit goods are but one example how all trademark owners are challenged to protect their brands in the global marketplace.
+Online sales of counterfeit goods are but one example of how all trademark owners are challenged to protect their brands in the global marketplace.

 Even US brand owners have issues.
-Apple had to pay $60 million to get rights to the mark iPad in China, since a third party had already registered the mark.
+Apple had to pay $60 million to get rights to the mark iPad in China since a third party had already registered the mark.